shuangat/FLORA/README.md

 # Introduction
 Fast Long-noncoding RNA Assembly Workflow (FLORA) is a collection of easy-to-use command line tools for fast lncRNA transcriptome assembly from RNA-seq BAM files.
-It was initially developed by Hongyu Shi(https://github.com/AlexHelloWorld) and is still under active development by other members of Wang Lab at HKUST(http://wang-lab.ust.hk).
+It was initially developed by [Hongyu Shi](https://github.com/AlexHelloWorld) and is still under active development by other members of [Wang Lab at HKUST](http://wang-lab.ust.hk).

 # FLORA: Functional Long-noncoding RNA Assembly Workflow